-The establishment of Liberty Leisure in October 2016 was designed to implement a new delivery model for leisure services.
+The establishment of Liberty Leisure Limited in October 2016 was designed to implement a new delivery model for leisure services.
 The aim is to create stronger ownership of the function with an increased focus on business management.
-The Commercial Manager within the Deputy Chief Executive's Department will provide a client-side focus for managing the Council's relationship with the company, and explore commercial opportunities.
-Further challenges exist, however, as the leisure facilities through which leisure service operates are reaching the end-of-life stage and are placing increasing pressures on capital budgets.
-The Council has embarked upon a Leisure Facilities Strategy review, in order develop a way forward for leisure services provision across Broxtowe.
-The significant loss of leisure income due to Covid restrictions and closures, and the inadequate financial support from the National Leisure Relief Fund, means that the Council will need to monitor very closely the trading position of the Company, and consider appropriate financial support to avoid the Company becoming insolvency.
+The Leisure Client Officer within the Deputy Chief Executive's Department will provide a client-side focus for managing the Council's relationship with the company, and explore commercial opportunities.
+Further challenges exist, however, as the leisure facilities through which leisure service operates are reaching the end-of-life stage and are placing increasing pressures The Council has embarked upon a Leisure Facilities on capital budgets.
+Strategy review, in order develop a way forward for leisure services provision across Broxtowe.
+The significant loss of leisure income due to Covid restrictions and closures, and the inadequate financial support from the previous National Leisure Relief Fund, means that the Council will need to monitor very closely the trading position of the Company, and consider appropriate financial support to avoid the company becoming insolvency.